Clearfacts/cf_developer_docs/source/includes/21_authentication_personal_access_token.html.md

 ## Personal Access Token

-A personal access token is created once, manually, by a ClearFacts user.
+A personal access token is created once, manually, by a Clearfacts user.
-This means that the user needs to log in to the ClearFacts web platform and create the token through the user interface.
+This means that the user needs to log in to the Clearfacts web platform and create the token through the user interface.

 This is typically used for offline or desktop applications.
 For (online) applications used by multiple users, we recommend using [OpenID Connect](#openid-connect) instead.

 As a developer, either:

-* request an account from an accountant to create your token
+* request a Clearfacts account from an accountant to create your token
 * or ask them to create the token for you

 Personal access tokens are similar to OAuth2 bearer tokens, but they do not expire.